BayanAlex/portfolio/README.md

 [👉 Task](https://github.com/rolling-scopes-school/js-fe-course-en/blob/main/tasks/typescript/typescript.md)
 [👉 Source code](https://github.com/BayanAlex/rs-news-js-to-ts)
 ##### Description:
-Getting news from the free API [newsapi.org](https://newsapi.org/).
-Existing project migration from JavaScript to TypeScript.
-Redesign + adaptive.
+- Getting news from the free API [newsapi.org](https://newsapi.org/)
+- Existing project migration from JavaScript to TypeScript
+- Redesign + adaptive

 `HTML` `CSS` `TypeScript`

 *Note: the project needs to be run on localhost as the CORS API is disabled in the free version.*